-To better meet the needs of graduate-level psychology programs, the GRE Program at ETS is revising the subscore information reported to score recipients on the GRE Psychology Test.
-In addition to the total test score, six new subscores will be reported in place of the two existing subscores (i.e., Social and Experimental) on the test beginning with GRE Psychology Test editions administered in September 2017.
-The new subscores are:
+To better meet the needs of graduate-level psychology programs, the GRE Program at ETS revised the subscore information reported to score recipients on the GRE Psychology Test with test editions administered beginning in September 2017.
+In addition to the total test score, six new subscores are reported in place of the two previous subscores (i.e., Social and Experimental).
+The six subscores are:

 Subscores 1–4 above correspond to areas in which the new standards of accreditation require evidence of competence in discipline-specific knowledge, as defined by the American Psychological Association (APA) Commission on Accreditation.
 Reporting the new subscores was the result of discussions with ETS and a task force comprised of representatives from the broader psychology education and training community including the Council of Directors of Clinical Psychology (CUDCP) that was convened by the APA Board of Educational Affairs.
 The new subscores are designed to provide information on four of the six discipline-specific knowledge domains in the APA Standards of Accreditation.

 The questions in the Psychology Test are drawn from the core of knowledge most commonly encountered in courses offered at the undergraduate level within the broadly defined field of psychology.
 A question may require recalling factual information, analyzing relationships, applying principles, drawing conclusions from data, and/or evaluating a research design.
 Detailed test specifications are available in the GRE® Psychology Test Fact Sheet.